 #6 Serve

-The Minos Moka Pot with yellow handle.
+The Minos Moka Pot with a yellow handle.
 Light blue and red are also shipped with the brewer.

 #7 Cool Before Cleanup